-The study includes two times of extra assessments added to regular visits to the pulmonary department.
+The burden associated with this study includes two times of extra assessments added to regular visits to the pulmonary department.
+For a subset of patients only one assessment can be combined with regular care and therefore an extra visit is requested of them.
+Each assessment will last approximately 45-60 minutes.
 The first visit will include anthropometric measurements, a bio-electrical impedance analysis and a handgrip strength test.
-Patients of Asthma Outpatient Clinic will also perform the 6-minute walking test.
+Patients of Asthma Outpatient Clinic will also perform the 6-minute walking test as part of research.
 This walking test is already part of regular care for patients of the Severe Asthma Centre.
 Furthermore, in addition to regular blood testing 40 ml extra blood will be drawn, of which 10 ml will be stored for potential future research.
 Prior to the second visit, all patients will complete the dietary assessment (two questionnaires and a 3-day food record), a physical activity questionnaire and collect a 24-hour urine sample at home.
 The dietary assessment will be discussed during the second visit.